Everything in an RV depends on the battery to function. Without a properly functioning source of power, an RV loses its status as a hotel on wheels.

 #3 – Do I Need an Adapter to Charge My Battery?

+You only need an adapter if the plug of your RV doesn’t fit the socket available.
 Most RVs are either 30 or 50 amps.
 An easy way to tell is to look at the plug on your power cord and see how many prongs there are.
-Three prongs will indicate 30 amps while four prongs mean it is 50 amps.
+Three prongs will indicate 30 amps, while four prongs mean it is 50 amps.

 If the campground you’re staying at only has one type of outlet, then you’ll need a converter to be able to use this power source to recharge your battery.
 Older campgrounds may only have 15 or 20 amps so you might need a separate adapter for those as well.